8 min read

 Although we may think of our mind and body as separate entities, both are highly connected through multiple systems.
-Despite often treating mental health and physical health separately, it is valuable for our health and well-being to understand how closely related they are.
 Mind body connection is the knowledge of how your mind influences your physical body and how your body influences your mind.
-There are many health benefits of gaining an understanding of your mind-body connection.

 The mind-body connection describes how our physical body is influenced by psychological factors and how our physical body affects our mental state.
 The mind-body connection can be seen on a human physiology level as many different body systems connect the mind and the body.
 The nervous system plays a significant role in the mind-body connection.
 Physical pain, detected by sensory receptors in the skin, is sent through nerve fibers and then processed in the brain.
 Therefore, it works through the mind-body connection.